 Developed in the 1950s, the methods to create laboratory-grown diamonds took years to perfect, with the growing of monocrystalline diamonds in gem quality incurring prohibitive costs and making them much higher in price than mined diamonds.
 It is only in the last 10 years that the technology has advanced enough to grow diamonds of high color grade, with excellent clarity at a more reasonable price.

 What is the price for Swarovski Created Diamonds?

 Please find the average prices here.

-Laboratory-grown diamonds hold their value similar with natural diamonds.
-What needs to be noted however - whether natural or laboratory-grown - you should not expect to be able to sell your diamond for more than (or at times equal to) what was originally paid at retail.
-Except for natural diamonds in very rare fancy colors, both laboratory-grown and natural diamonds do not increase in value over time relative to inflation.
+Laboratory-created diamonds hold their value similar with mined diamonds.
+What needs to be noted however - whether mined or laboratory-grown - you should not expect to be able to sell your diamond for more than (or at times equal to) what was originally paid at retail.
+Except for mined diamonds in very rare fancy colors, both laboratory- created and mined diamonds do not increase in value over time relative to inflation.

 There are 2 technologies to replicate the diamond formation process: HPHT (high pressure high temperature) and CVD (chemical vapor deposition).
 HPHT simulates the conditions inside the earth’s crust and allows the growth of a laboratory-created diamond through intense heat of 2190–2730° Fahrenheit and high pressure.
 Inside the press the carbon atoms bond with the atoms of the seed, forming the diamond, atom by atom.